Bukachka23/Bukachka23/README.md

 - 🌱 I’m currently learning at the Department of Theoretical Physics (Applied Physics and Nanomaterials)

-- 💞️ I want to work with companies that are interested in creating or improving machine learning algorithms

 - 📫 How to reach me: Telegram: @MagnumGrizzly; Email: dudols2000@gmail.com